Learning Zig - first hour...

 .
 You call something that allocates

-memory and you immediately call
+memory and you immediately call free

-prepended with
+prepended with defer

 .
 That means that when the scope ends,